higirobruce/documentation-nextjs/content/software-engineering/software-technical-documentation.md

 ---

-### Project Plans and Schedules (Mandatory)
+## Project Plans and Schedules
-- Define project scope, schedule, deliverables, milestones, and tasks.
-- **Waterfall**: detailed work breakdown structure.
-- **Agile**: product roadmaps, backlog, release & sprint plans.

----
+Project plans and schedules are usually created before the project starts and are continuously updated during the software development process.
+A project plan defines the project's scope, schedule, deliverables, milestones and tasks and may take different forms depending on the implementation methodology used.

+Where a waterfall methodology is used the plan may include a detailed work breakdown structure that lists all the activities, tasks the project.
+These are documented as tasks and activities that need to be performed to the agile approach which is the most methodology used in software projects in Government institutions, planning happens iteratively, including team product roadmaps, project backlog, release plans and sprint plans.